marxin/texi2rst-generated/sphinx/gcc/gcc-command-options/specifying-subprocesses-and-the-switches-to-pass-to-them.rst

       The ``gt`` spec function takes two or more arguments.
 It returns ``""`` (the empty string) if the second-to-last argument is greater than the last argument, and NULL otherwise.
-The following example inserts the ``link_gomp`` spec if the last :option:`-ftree-parallelize-loops` = option given on the command line is greater than 1:
+The following example inserts the ``link_gomp`` spec if the last :option:`-ftree-parallelize-loops=` option given on the command line is greater than 1:

       .. code-block:: c++